by Jeff Aguilar

 16. The DeCaLiBron Loop

-As I mentioned in this post The DeCaLiBron Loop in Colorado hits four 14er summits of the Mosquito Range near Fairplay, CO.
-It’s one epic 7.6 mile loop that is one of the best mountain hiking challenges that can be done in a day hike.
+As mentioned in this post, the DeCaLiBron Loop in Colorado covers an impressive path.
+It spans four 14,000-foot summits in the Mosquito Range near Fairplay, Colorado.
+At 7.6 miles (12.3 kilometers), it presents one of the most rewarding multi-summit challenges you can experience in a single day.

 15. Big Pine Lakes, California

-The Big Pine Lakes are a series of turquoise lakes in California’s Sierra Nevadas.
-The lakes are numbered One, Two, and Three and are a relatively easy, but steep hike from the trailhead west of the town of Big Pine.
-The lakes get their turquoise color from glacial melt, an extreme rarity in California’s Sierras.
+The Big Pine Lakes are a series of turquoise lakes in California’s Sierra Nevadas west of the town of Big Pine.
+The lakes get their color from glacial melt, an rarity in California.

-You can continue on into the heart of the Sierras after passing the lakes and make an attempt on the North Palisade Peak, the third highest mountain in California at 14,248 ft.
+You can even continue hiking deeper into the heart of the Sierras after passing the lakes, and make an attempt on the North Palisade Peak, the third highest mountain in California at 14,248 ft.

-I recommend camping at the Big Pine Creek campground since the area is a bit remote and the campground situated perfectly by Big Pine Creek and the trailhead.
+I recommend camping at the Big Pine Creek campground near the trail head.
+The campground is situated perfectly in a pine forest near the trail head.

 14. Iceberg Lake, Glacier National Park